pangtodd/volunteers_projects/README.md

 ## Description:
-Using Sinatra and Postgres, this Ruby-based application allows a user to manage volunteers and projects. are able to be updated, deleted, and read, demonstrating full CRUD capabilities.
+Using Sinatra and Postgres, this Ruby-based application allows a user to manage volunteers and projects.
+Both projects and volunteers are able to be updated, deleted, and read, demonstrating full CRUD capabilities.
+In designing this application, the following user stories were addressed:

+* As a non-profit employee, I want to view, add, update and delete projects.
+* As a non-profit employee, I want to view and add volunteers.
+* As a non-profit employee, I want to add volunteers to a project.

 ## Setup/Installation Requirements